suits-rpg/rules/lib/rules/combat.md

 ## Multiple Shots

 Guns with autofire (assault rifles, machine guns, most modern pistols) attack multiply by design.
+With automatic weapons, shots are broken into bursts of 4 or fewer bullets.
-With automatic weapons, each shot(or burst) is a single draw, and with each successive draw your skill goes down by 1/2 at PB range, 1 at short range, 2 at medium range, and 4 at long range.
+Each shot(or burst) is a single draw, and with each successive draw your skill goes down by a fixed amount due to recoil.

-If you opt to shoot more than once in a round, each shot is resolved with a single card.

-If you have multiple guns WITH multiple shots the gun in your off hand is at 1/2 skill.
+* 1 at PB range
+* 2 at short range
+* 3 at medium range
+* 4 at long range

+Burst weapons are resolved in clumps of 4.
+The number of bullets that hit depend on range, and the suit of a burst card.

+Suit,   Point Blank,    Short, Medium ,   Long ,

+Heart     ,    4   ,    3    ,    2   ,    2   ,
+Diamond   ,    3   ,    2    ,    1   ,    1   ,
+Spade     ,    2   ,    1    ,    1   ,    1   ,
+Club      ,    2   ,    1    ,    1   ,    0   ,

+Use the low cards to determine the power ratio of the second shot. reuse the first and second ratio for the third and fourth hits.

+If the result of the first burst is that the automatic weapon holder gets hit, ignore successive bursts.

+For instance, a rifle with a ROF of 12 is fired at a single opponent at short range; their skill is 9.
+The opponents' defense is 6, and they draw a 4.

+The rifle owner hits with the first shot and draws a spade, for a single hit.

+The second burst, the attackers' skill is now 7; the defender defends successfully.

+The third burst, the attackers' skill is 7; he hits again, drawing a diamond for 2 hits.

+### Swarms

+Some minions are so numerous that attacking individually is not feasible.
+For them, you can break them into swarms, whose base attack rating is augmented by their population.
+For instance, a herd of kittens may only attack at skill 3, but for every 4 kittens, their skill goes up by 1.

+Attacking a swarm is also hard, because they are tiny; they may have a high defense (say, 7) that goes _down_ by each additional kitten.
+You kill one kitten for winning, +1 for every full 2 points of marginal success. so if you draw a 10 and they draw a 3, you kill 4 kittens (1 at 4, 6, 8, and 10);

+The downside, most armor is not swarm-proof.
+You get at half of your armor's defense against swarms.